ovh/swift-ovh/README.md

         return
     }

-    // Result is an 'AnyObject?' object, it is a JSON deserialization result.
+    // Result is an 'Any?' object, it is a JSON deserialization result.
     // So 'result' may be a NSArray object or a NSDictionary object.
     // If 'result' is nil, look at the 'response' object.
 }